The Grass Dancer: Background

 The Grass Dancer was written in two and a half years, with half of the book written in the last eight weeks of the deadline.

-The chapter titled "Medicine Hole" is inspired by a real life experience involving Susan Power's at the age of fourteen years old and her mother and two aunts, searching for a medicine hole in North Dakota.
-In an interview with Shari Oslos from Voices from the Gaps, author Susan Powers discusses her take on the critics reaction to The Grass Dancer.
+The chapter titled "Medicine Hole" is inspired by a real life experience involving Power at the age of fourteen years old and her mother and two aunts, searching for a medicine hole in North Dakota.
+In an interview with Shari Oslos from Voices from the Gaps, author Susan Power discusses her take on the critics reaction to The Grass Dancer.
 She reminds her readers that the culture told in the plot is her reality.
 A lot of people who have read the novel has been said to be drawn to her "magical realism."
-But in fact, Powers ensures that this was not her literary strategy.
-In an interview with Emerson College, Susan Powers talks about her early ambitions to become a writer.
+But in fact, Power ensures that this was not her literary strategy.
+In an interview with Emerson College, Susan Power talks about her early ambitions to become a writer.
 "I've been writing all my life, even before I could read I filled pages with the letters I knew from the Alphabet song, and would seek out my parents, hold up the nonsense paper and declare, "This is what I wrote!," then I would tell them whatever story I concocted on the fly."